-On Fridays, the weekly routine is finished, possibly even completed, and we’re settling into a less focussed routine.
+On Fridays, the weekly routine is finished, possibly even completed, and we’re settling into a less focused routine.

-So why not make this evening a kick-off for fun?
+So why not make this evening kick-off for fun?

-To a homeschool mom, cooking might signifiy doldrums.
+To a homeschool mom, cooking might signify doldrums.
 But to a kid who’s not accustomed to playing in the kitchen, with real utensils, cooking is fun!